White Trash, Two Heebs and a Bean

 White Trash, Two Heebs and a Bean is the fourth studio album by the American punk rock band NOFX.
 It was released on November 5, 1992, through Epitaph Records.
-It is the first NOFX album to feature El Hefe on guitar, replacing Steve Kidwiller, who left the band in 1991.
-White Trash, Two Heebs and a Bean was also the first NOFX album not produced by Brett Gurewitz, who produced the band's first three albums.
-According to the liner notes for the album, the original title was going to be White Trash, Two Kikes and a Spic, but one of the band members' family members thought it was offensive, so they changed it to the title of the actual release.
-The title is a reference to the eclectic ethnic identities of the band members: white "trash" (Erik Sandin), two Jews (Fat Mike and Eric Melvin), and a Hispanic (El Hefe).
+It is the first NOFX album to feature El Hefe on guitar, replacing Steve Kidwiler, who left the band in 1991.
+White Trash, Two Heebs and a Bean was the first NOFX album not produced by Brett Gurewitz, who produced the band's first three albums.
+According to the liner notes for the album, the original title was going to be White Trash, Two Kikes and a Spic, but one of the band members' family members thought it was offensive.
+The title is a reference to the eclectic ethnic identities of the band members: White "trash" (Erik Sandin), two Jews (Fat Mike and Eric Melvin), and a Hispanic (El Hefe).

 Track listing

 All songs were written by Fat Mike except "Straight Edge," originally by Minor Threat.